What Your Retreat Time Might be Like

 centers offer the same spiritual exercises year after year but vary the presenters,

-what’s challenging in the world right now and Biblically shining light on the topic.
+what’s challenging in the world right now then Biblically shining light on the topic.

 structure of the weekend retreat.